jbms/sphinx-immaterial/docs/code_annotations.rst

 Annotation buttons with numbers
 -------------------------------

-The mkdocs-material legacy behavior waas to use the anotation items list number in the button that was rendered.
+The mkdocs-material legacy behavior was to use the annotation items list number in the button that was rendered.
 To enable this, use the following custom CSS rules:

 .. code-block:: css